Hoyg/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![build definition](images/builddefinition.png)

 1. Before the build is executed, you will make this a **CI** build.
-Clickon the **Triggers** tab in the build definition.
+Click the **Triggers** tab in the build definition.
 Enable the **Continuous Integration** trigger.
 Click **Save & queue**  to save the changes and trigger a build.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

     ![CI Trigger](images/enableci.png)
     ![Save and Queue](images/saveandqueue.png)